rwos/website/src/blog/german-programming-apprenticeship-review.md

 but - spoiler alert - it isn't.
 The problem is self-inflicted.

 You see, the "skilled craftsman" kind of education is, of course, lower than the academic spectrum.
-To be frank, it's for people that are to stupid to go to a university.
+To be frank, it's for people that are too stupid to go to a university.
 Germany has a three-tier school system, and the courses target those coming form the middle and lower tier.
 That's fine, of course.
 As a society, it makes no sense to deny a highly talented guitar maker the chance